-We pay benefits to beneficiaries based on your wishes as given by you on your application.
-However, under the trust deed of the SIPP, as trustee and scheme administrator we have ultimate discretion on who we pay.
+We pay benefits to beneficiaries based on your wishes as stated on your application.
+However, as trustee of your Modular iSIPP, we have ultimate discretion on who we pay.

-To let us know who you would like your SIPP benefits to go to in the event of your death, or to update your nomination, please complete and submit an 'Expression of Wish Form', available from our website.
+To let us know who you would like your Modular iSIPP benefits to go to in the event of your death, or to update your nomination, please complete and submit an 'Expression of Wish Form', available from our website.